MultiPaper/MultiLib/README.md

 ```
 On MultiPaper, plugins running on other servers can be notified with a data payload.
 You can also notify only certain server with a specified chunk loaded.
-On Bukkit, these methods will do nothing as there are no other servers
+On Bukkit, these methods will do nothing as there are no other servers.

 ### Running commands on other servers
 ```java
 void chatOnOtherServers(Player player, String message);
 ```
-On MultiPaper, this will make a player say a chat message (or run a command)
+On MultiPaper, the specified player will say a chat message (or run a command)
 on all other servers.
-On Bukkit, this method will do nothing as there is no
+On Bukkit, this method will do nothing as there are no
-other server.
+other servers.

 ## Example Plugin